 Proximity and Smart Cards

 A proximity card is a smart card which can be read without inserting it into a reader device, as required by earlier magnetic stripe cards such as credit cards.
-To use, the proximity card is held near an electronic reader unit for a moment.
+To use, the proximity card simply needs to be held near an electronic reader unit to be read by the system.

 Authentication by biometric verification is becoming increasingly common in corporate and public security systems, consumer electronics and point of sale (POS) applications.
 In addition to security, the driving force behind biometric verification has been convenience.